 Ken would want everyone involved with his care to know how deeply appreciative he was every day for the love, the compassion, and the extraordinary attention given him throughout this illness.
 A very special thanks is extended to the staff at Cancer Care for you were a special blessing!

 A celebration of Ken’s life will take place at 10 a.m.
-September 25, 2021 at the Serenity Funeral Chapel in Spruce Grove Alta.
+September 25, 2021 at Pioneer Cemetery in Spruce Grove Alta.
 All are welcome.

 Serenity Funeral Service, Spruce Grove 780.962.2749